SteeltoeOSS/Samples/Configuration/src/Simple/README.md

-# Simple - ASP.NET 5 Sample Application
+# Simple - ASP.NET Core Sample Application
-ASP.NET 5 sample app illustrating how to use [Spring Cloud Config Server](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#_spring_cloud_config) as a configuration source.
+ASP.NET Core sample app illustrating how to use [Spring Cloud Config Server](http://projects.spring.io/spring-cloud/docs/1.0.3/spring-cloud.html#_spring_cloud_config) as a configuration source.

 # Pre-requisites

 This sample assumes that there is a running Spring Cloud Config Server on your machine.
-To make this happen
+To make this happen:

 1. Install Java 8 JDK.
 2. Install Maven 3.x.